Sakaria-Qcorp/BC-Homework-1/README.md

 # BC-homework-1
-This was my first homework assignment.
  The task was to clean up the code and make sure all the links were working.
 I combined multiple css attributes and rework the html to make the code a little easier to read.